 Types of Cloud Computing: Cloud Service Categories

 After considering the deployment model for the company’s cloud environment, most cloud computing services fall into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).
-Often they are called the “stack” cloud computing because of how they build on top of one another.
+Often they are call the “stack” cloud computing because of how they build on top of one another.
 It is more convenient to achieve your business goals by knowing what they are.

 - Infrastructure as a service (IaaS): IaaS is the simplest option for businesses.
 Businesses migrate their hardware by rents the infrastructure and storage they need from the cloud vendor and then use that cloud infrastructure to build their application instead of purchasing and maintaining its own infrastructure.
 Example: Digital Ocean.